A Dual Digraph Approach for Leaderless Atomic Broadcast (Extended Version): Evaluation

-\textbf{\fAC{} vs. Libpaxos.} Paxos is designed for data replication~\cite{Schneider:1990:IFS:98163.98167} and not intended to scale to hundreds of instances.
+\textbf{\ACplus{} vs. Libpaxos.} Paxos is designed for high-availability and thus, not intended to scale to hundreds of instances.
 Accordingly, the performance of Libpaxos drops sharply with increasing $n$.
-As a result, \fAC{} is up to $158\times$ faster for SDC and up to $10\times$ faster for MDC; also, it achieves up to $318\times$ higher throughput for SDC and up to $18\times$ higher throughput for MDC.
+As a result, \ACplus{} is up to $158\times$ faster for SDC and up to $10\times$ faster for MDC; also, it achieves up to $318\times$ higher throughput for SDC and up to $18\times$ higher throughput for MDC.